matheusmoreira/liblinux/README.markdown

 # Liblinux

-Liblinux is a library that provides architecture-independent access to Linux system calls.
+Liblinux is a C library that provides architecture-independent access to Linux system calls.

 ## Building